storybuilder-org/StoryBuilder-Manual/README.md

 NOTE: The Scrivener project can only be edited by one person at a time.
-If multiple people are working on documentation changes, coordinate with each other.
+If multiple people are working on documentation changes, they must manually coordinate with each other.

 ## Edit the User Manual

-1. IMPORTANT: Make sure you are in the 'manual' branch.
+1. IMPORTANT: Make sure you are in the 'gh-pages' branch.
 2. Navigate to the manual.scriv folder in your StoryBUilder-Manual repository clone  and open the manual.scrivx file using Scrivener.
 3. Make you text changes as per any large Scrivener document.